 There are two basic steps to making soft and chewy caramel:

-- Caramelize sugar.
+- Caramelize the sugar.

-- Add butter and/or heavy cream.
+- Add the butter and/or heavy cream.

 How to Caramelize Sugar